adal347/challenge/README.md

 The reason of why we want to predict basketball games is because is very helpful.
-For Technical Director predict basketball games will be useful to create a intese training or sistematic training for the next game, depending of the result of the prediction.
+For Technical Director predict basketball games will be useful to create an intense training or systematic training for the next game, depending of the result of the prediction.

 Also, for obvious reason, predict basketball games is a good help